-Authority to Offer Local Exchange or Emerging Competitive Telecommunications Services -Discontinuances - Transfers - Toll Reseller Registration
+Authority to Offer Local Exchange or Emerging Competitive Telecommunications Services - Discontinuances - Transfers - Toll Reseller Interexchange Provider Registration

-The basis and purpose of these rules is to establish regulations regarding: applications for a Certificate of Public Convenience and Necessity (CPCN) to provide Part II regulated telecommunications services; applications for Letters of Registration (LOR) to provide Part III emerging competitive telecommunications services; petitions to offer local exchange telecommunications service within the territory of a rural telecommunications provider; applications to discontinue any telecommunications services or authorities; applications to execute a merger, encumbrance or transfer; and registration as a toll reseller.
+The basis and purpose of these rules is to establish regulations regarding: applications for a Certificate of Public Convenience and Necessity (CPCN) to provide Part II regulated telecommunications basic emergency services; applications for Letters of Registration (LOR) to provide Part III emerging competitive telecommunications witched access services; petitions to offer local exchange telecommunications service within the territory of a rural telecommunications provider applications of providers of Part IV services for a CPCN or LOR; applications to discontinue any telecommunications services or authorities; applications to execute a merger, encumbrance or transfer; and registration as a toll reseller registrations.

-The statutory authority for promulgation of these rules is found at §§ 24-4-103, 40-2-108, 40-15-204, 40-15-301(2), 40-15-302(2), 40-15-302.5, 40-15-303, 40-15-305(2), 40-15-501, 40-15-502, 40-15-503(2), and 40-15-509, C.R.S.
+The statutory authority for promulgation of these rules is found at §§ 24-4-103, 40-2-108, 40-15-111, 40-15-204, 40-15-301(2), 40-15-302(2), 40-15-302.5, 40-15-303, 40-15-305(2), 40-15-501, 40-15-502, 40-15-503(2), 40-15-503.5, and 40-15-509, C.R.S.

-Rules 2100 through 2119 apply to all telecommunications providers applying for a CPCN to provide Part II regulated telecommunications services, a LOR to provide Part III emerging competitive telecommunications services, authority to offer local exchange telecommunications service within the territory of rural telecommunications provider, authority to discontinue any Part II or Part III telecommunications service or Part II or Part III authorities, and authority to execute a transfer, or any combination of these.
-Rule 2110 shall apply to providers required to register as toll resellers.
+Rules 2100 through 2119 apply to all telecommunications providers applying for a CPCN to provide Part II regulated telecommunications services, a LOR to provide Part III emerging competitive telecommunications services, authority to offer local exchange telecommunications service within the territory of rural telecommunications provider CPCNs, LORs, registrations for interexchange telecommunications service providers, authority to discontinue any Part II or Part III telecommunications service or Part II or Part III authorities service, and authority to execute a transfer, encumbrance, or any combination of these.
+Rule 2110-shall apply to providers required to register as toll resellers.